-We recognize that each of the major categories of disabilities (visual, hearing, motor, and cognitive) require certain types of modifications when designing web content.
+We recognise that each of the major categories of disabilities (visual, hearing, motor, and cognitive) require certain types of modifications when designing web content.
 To meet government accessibility requirements, digital services must: meet Level AA of the Web Content Accessibility Guidelines (WCAG2.1) as a minimum.

 - Search Engine Optimisation